-- 0.1 Reading Intervention Teacher focusing on yellow/red readers in Grades 2, 3 & 4. - Guided Reading Collaboration in Primary classrooms continuous adjustment of guided reading groupings at team meetings. - Home Reading Program in Grade 1 to Grade 3 - Heggerty Phonemic Awareness Pilot Program Kindergarten/Grade 1 & Grade 1-2 class. - LAT, ELL, ISSW supporting small group reading, writing and wordwork groups - Reading Data updated throughout the remainder of the school year with school based team input for intervention. - Data wall for at risk readers in Grades 2, 3& 4, updated formally 4 times a year - Reading Challenge by Library - Ongoing professional development in relation to reading data with the school team.
+- Reading Intervention Teacher: Focuses on supporting yellow and red readers in Grades 2, 3, and 4. - Guided Reading Collaboration: Continuous adjustments of guided reading groupings in Primary classrooms during team meetings. - Home Reading Program: Implemented for students in Grades 1 to 3. - Heggerty Phonemic Awareness Pilot Program Conducted in Kindergarten/Grade 1 and Grade 1-2 classes. - Support from LAT, ELL, and ISSW: Provides assistance in small group reading, writing, and word work. - Ongoing Reading Data Updates: Collecting and reviewing data throughout the school year, with input from the school-based team for intervention strategies. - Reading Challenge by the Library: Engages students in reading-related activities. - Ongoing Professional Development: Focused on reading data analysis in collaboration with the school team.